campbe13/docker-ecq2020/whalesay/README.md

 # whalesay
 This is a proof of concept container to test creating simple containers.
 I found it through some tutorial, lost the link.
 The base image is docker/whalesay.
-This container runs with a one time output the cowsay app, using a whale image, and then displays a text from fortune using figlet.
+This container runs with a one time output the cowsay app, using a whale image, which displays a text from fortune, then the I love docker is displayed using figlet.

 ## TL;DR run this app
 1. [Install docker](https://docs.docker.com/install/)